-- A33-1.
-Where the auditor has identified or suspects non-compliance with laws and regulations which does not give rise to a responsibility under law, regulation or relevant ethical requirements to report to an appropriate authority outside the entity, the auditor considers whether the matter may be one that ought to be reported in the public interest to an appropriate authority outside the entity and, where this is the case, except in the circumstances covered in paragraph A33-3, discusses the matter with those charged with governance, including any audit committee.^{18a} - A33-2.
-If, having considered any views expressed on behalf of the entity and in the light of any legal advice obtained, the auditor concludes that the matter ought to be reported in the public interest to an appropriate authority outside the entity, the auditor notifies those charged with governance in writing of the auditor's conclusion and, if the entity does not voluntarily do so itself or is unable to provide evidence that the matter has been
+A33-1.
+Where the auditor has identified or suspects non-compliance with laws and regulations which does not give rise to a responsibility under law, regulation or relevant ethical requirements to report to an appropriate authority outside the entity, the auditor considers whether the matter may be one that ought to be reported in the public interest to an appropriate authority outside the entity and, where this is the case, except in the

-17 See, for example, Section 225.29 and Sections 225.33-225.36 of the IESBA Code.
+See, for example, paragraphs 360.21 A1 and 360.25 A1-R360.27 of the IESBA Code.
 In the UK, the auditor has regard to paragraphs A33-1-A33-8 of this ISA (UK) and any specific requirements of the auditor's relevant professional body.

-18 See, for example, Section 140.7 and Section 225.35 of the IESBA Code.
+See, for example, paragraphs R114.1-114.1 A1 and R360.26 of the IESBA Code.
 In the UK, the auditor has regard to any specific requirements of the auditor's relevant professional body.